Retro-Devils/Devils-Themes/README.md

 # Devils-Themes

-Storage of themes made/modified by us Retro Devils .
+Storage of themes made/modified by us Retro Devils.
+See Readme.md file inside each theme here for more info.

 # Current Emu Station Theme List